 Ordering furniture from the same company at different times

 You’ve got to plan ahead.
 Otherwise, items such as fabric or tile may be from a different dye lot and look different from what you expected when it arrives in the home.
 And, sadly, some items may be discontinued.

 Taking Lighting for granted

 Lighting changes the way a color is perceived.
-Very often, stores have industrial lighting such as fluorescence and at home you may have LED or incandescent lighting.
+Very often, stores have industrial lighting such as fluorescence and at home, you may have LED or incandescent lighting.
 Each option produces different shadows and will not work for your space.
-So, it is very important to look at material in lighting similar to what you will have at home.
+So, it is very important to look at materials in lighting similar to what you will have at home.

 Attempting to do it yourself

 If you’re like me, you want to get what you want at the best price.
 Or, perhaps because you’re a do-it-yourselfer, you want to try to complete a project on your own.

 Here’s the rub, it’s important to recognize that expertise can save you money in the long run because the job gets done right.

 Interior designers offer expertise, experience, a good eye, contacts of good contractors and workers, and products that are only available to the trade.
 Their expertise will keep you on a budget because they will help you avoid potential mistakes like the four listed above.
 All those are good reasons to hire a pro.